Glebe Point Road: Description

 The start of Glebe Point Road has trendy cafés and restaurants.
 Further down the road are very fashionable and expensive terrace houses with city and harbour views that go for over a kilometre to the water's edge.
-In the past thirty years the area has become gentrified, resulting in rising property and rental prices.
-This has led to an increase in white-collar workers and a decrease in students, artists, writers and musicians.
-Professionals, administrative and sales staff make up 44 per cent of all residents, which is above the city average of 30 per cent.
+From around the 1980s, the area has become gentrified, resulting in rising property and rental prices.
+This led to an increase in white-collar workers and a decrease in students, artists, writers and musicians.
+In 2009, professionals, administrative workers and sales staff made up 44 per cent of all residents (above the city average of 30 per cent).

-There is student accommodation at the heritage-listed University Hall and Cottages, located on the junction of Glebe Point Road, Broadway and Parramatta Road.
+There is student accommodation at the heritage-listed University Hall and Cottages, located on the junction of Glebe Point Road, Broadway, and Parramatta Road.
 The cottages date from 1837 and the hall, originally the University Hotel, was built between 1889 and 1890.

-There was an active tramway on Glebe Point Road between 1892 and 1958 until the trams were replaced by buses.
-Roadworks near the Bridge Road cross in late 2009 uncovered a section of the original tram tracks.
-The City of Sydney have left these exposed to serve as a historical reminder.
-Today Transdev John Holland route 370 and Transit Systems routes 431 and 433 traverse Glebe Point Road.
+Transdev John Holland bus route 370 and Transit Systems bus routes 431 and 433 traverse Glebe Point Road.